About the author

 Qualified expenditures include pre-production, production, and post-production costs incurred in the state, including salaries and wages but excluding marketing and distribution expenses.

-The production company must spend a minimum of $150,000 in a year and at least $500,000 on the whole project in the state to qualify for the movie production incentives in Alabama.
+Production companies must spend at least $500,000 on production in the state to qualify for movie production incentives in Alabama.

 2. Alaska